-Citing the outdated classroom and student services areas, the Antelope Valley Community College District Board of Trustees voted unanimously June 13 to put a $350 million bond measure on the November 8, 2016, general election ballot.
+Citing outdated classroom and student services areas, the Antelope Valley Community College District Board of Trustees voted unanimously to put a $350 million bond measure on the November 8, 2016, general election ballot.

 The district plans for the Lancaster campus include updates to campus infrastructure, construction of new academic commons, career and technical education facilities, a student services building, gymnasium renovations, three instructional buildings and a fine arts complex.
-A local bond would qualify the district for millions in state-matching funds that would otherwise be lost to other communities in the state.
+A local bond qualifies the District for millions in state-matching funds that would otherwise be lost to other communities in the state.

 Currently, the district serves 18,000 students annually at the Lancaster campus, Fox Field, Palmdale Center and other locations throughout the 1,945 square mile service area.
-To better serve south valley residents, the district will be opening a new facility at 2301 East Palmdale Blvd.
-This space will include expanded classroom and lab facilities in addition to counseling, assessment and library resources.
-Construction will take place this summer and fall with a scheduled opening for spring of 2017.
+To better serve south valley residents, in 2017, the district opened a new facility at 2301 East Palmdale Blvd.
+This space includes expanded classroom and lab facilities in addition to counseling, assessment and library resources.

-As more information becomes available it will be posted here.
-Public input is welcome.
 For more information on AVC and the bond measure, please contact the AVC Office of Marketing and Public Information at (661) 722-6300 ext.
-6312.
+6696.